Running As Fast As I Can

 “Want to see how the motor works?”
 I asked, desperate now for his attention.

-After what seemed like forever, he finally looked up, slammed his bottle on the table and gave me that irritated look I saw so many times.
-“You’re blocking the fuckin’ television,” he yelled.
+After what seemed like forever, he slammed his bottle on the table and gave me that irritated look I saw so many times.
+“You’re blocking the fuckin’ television!”

-He didn’t hit me.
-Not like he sometimes did.
-But it felt like it.
-I started to cry, but turned away and wiped my eyes.
-I walked out of the room and went to the backyard.
+He didn’t hit me, not like he sometimes did, but it felt like it.
+I started to cry, but turned away and quickly wiped my eyes and walked out of the room and went to the backyard.
 I set my new airplane on the ground, filled the tank with fuel and flicked the propeller several times until the motor screamed to life.
-I grabbed my father’s Zippo lighter from my pocket, flipped open the lid, hit the striker twice until I had a steady flame.
-I held it under the tail until the oil-treated skin ignited.
-Then I launched the plane into the air.
+I grabbed my father’s Zippo lighter from my pocket, flipped open the lid, hit the striker twice until I had a steady flame and held it under the tail until the oil-treated skin ignited.
+Then I launched my plane into the air.

 For a few wonderful seconds my special P-40 Tomahawk fighter with all those authentic decals flew up and up, just like I always imagined.
 But when the flames engulfed the wings, the plane suddenly veered sharply to the right, then down and down in a death spiral until it crashed to the ground.
 I wanted to cry again, but I didn’t.
 I never built another model airplane.

 It was my sixteenth birthday when everything turned to hell at home.
-It was around lunch time when Frankie Denardo showed up at my door and said he’s taking me to the Clairton Theater for a John Wayne double feature.
+It started around lunch time when Frankie Denardo showed up at my door and said he was taking me to the Clairton Theater for a John Wayne double feature.

-“Happy birthday,” he announced and held up two tickets.
+“Happy birthday, Daniel,” he announced and held up two tickets.